 There are cairns made with rocks that are spread on Chandrashila Top and also shivlings as well.
 It makes for a nice environment for being in a meditative frame of mind.

 Sunrise at Chandrashila

 It is highly recommended that one reach Chandrashila just in time for sunrise which is a spectacular affair.
 The horizon is painted in shades of yellow and orange as the sun rises from behind the snowy peaks of Kumaon & Garhwal.
 For this one has to start the trek from Tungnath temple at around 4 am, in absolute darkness.
-It is essential to be well equipped with flashlights if you are planning to do the same.
+It is essential to be well equipped with flashlights and cold gear if you are planning to do the same; Chandrashila Top at 4000m is bound to be cold at that hour.
 Needless to say, sure footedness is advised, even more so when its dark.